todd-cook/Frequency-Analyzer/README.md

  To Do:
 ------
 * Enhance the Scala to Java interface so that this library provides a common library to Java programs.
-* Provide a separate standalone Java program example that uses the library (in progress).
+* Provide a separate standalone program example that uses the library
 * More unit tests.
 * Expand multilingual character support.